neil7057/all-about-autism/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand
+        1. As a First Time Visitor, I want to easily understand What is Autism.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to read about
+        3. As a First Time Visitor, I want to read about Autism and common myths and misconceptions.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find more information
+        1. As a Returning Visitor, I want to find more information about Autism.
         2. As a Returning Visitor, I want to find the best way to get in contact and ask for help and advice with any questions I may have.
-        3. As a Returning Visitor, I want to find links to other resources that will help me plan.
+        3. As a Returning Visitor, I want to try the quiz and encounter different question sets.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added
+        1. As a Frequent User, I want to check to see if there is any newly added contnet on the home page.
-        2. As a Frequent User, I want to check to see if there is any new information.
+        2. As a Frequent User, I want to check to see if there is any new information about Myths.
-        3. As a Frequent User, I want to check to see if there are any new links.
+        3. As a Frequent User, I want to try teh quiz, encountering different questions.

 -   ### Design
     -   #### Colour Scheme
         -   I've used the main colours of the various Autism icons for the menu items together with the blues and purples used by the National Autism (UK) website to create a warm feel, yet sufficiently bold and with appropriate levels of contrast.
 The main body background is white with a light blue for headers, footers and margins.
+        -   Some colours were muted or changed to meet WAVE guidelines duirng final stage testing.

     -   #### Typography
         -   The Inclusive Sans and Open Sans fonts are especially recommended for accessibility so i've chosen those as my main fonts with a default of Sans Serif.